Why Become A Referee?

 There are two ways you can qualify to be a referee in Alberta – click on the tabs below for more details about each:

-A one-day introductory course for people 12 years and older (on or before May 15th), who would like to referee U9 and younger only.
+A one-day introductory course for people 12 years and older (on or before the course), who would like to referee U9 and younger only.
 All Mini Referee Courses include AR training.

 Students are supplied with – 7 v 7 Rules of Mini Soccer, referee badge and whistle.